IoT Edge Developer Webcast

 Introduction

-In this session, we will be publishing and subscribing to message topics using MQTT.
+We will publish and subscribe to message topics in this session using MQTT.

 (a) subscribe to a topic to get temperature data and